138 years of history of Lakeside Baptist Church in Muskegon, Michigan.

 A Christmas fire destroyed the interior of the church which was soon repaired, but in 1902 the tower was struck by lightning and had to be rebuilt.

 The first English meeting was held in December 1915, in the form of a song service one Sunday evening each month.
-In January of 1923 the church was reincorporated under the name of Lakeside Baptist Church and by 1931 the church had grown to be the largest Swedish Baptist congregation in Michigan with 283 member and enrollment of 440 in Sunday School.
+In January of 1923 the church was reincorporated under the name of Lakeside Baptist Church and by 1931 the church had grown to be the largest Swedish Baptist congregation in Michigan with 283 members and an enrollment of 440 in Sunday School.
 In 1933 the English language was used in the Sunday morning services.

 A Sunday School Building was dedicated in April of 1948, and a new sanctuary was built and dedicated in April of 1958.
 This is our present building, which has been redecorated with new windows, carpeting and painting.